At Transformational Learning Opportunities, we know five important things about 21st Century learning:

 "Formal Education + Self-Directed Learning Experiments = Successful Personal and Professional Development"

-Learning-to-Learn Programs:- These programs are on-going real-world experiments that are focused on helping you define, develop, and use the new learning skills you need if you’re going to effectively and successfully address your own developmental needs.
-Our learning-to-learn journeys are designed jointly, implemented by you, and supported by me.
+Learning-to-Learn Programs:- These programs are expanded learning-to-learn workshops that include a variety of real-world experiments focused on defining, developing, and using your new learning skills so that you can effectively and successfully manage your own development.
+These learning-to-learn programs are designed jointly, implemented by you, and supported by me.
 Each learning experiment is designed to rewire and retrain your mind and your brain.
-You will use the experiential and transformative skills and techniques you’ve mastered – specific skills like Mindfulness, Critical Reflection, Conceptual Association, Conceptual Integration, and Purposive Experimentation – to accelerate your development.
+You will use the experiential and transformative skills and techniques you’ve mastered -– specific skills like Mindfulness, Critical Reflection, Conceptual Association, Conceptual Integration, and Purposive Experimentation -– to accelerate your development.
 These real-world experiments are the time and the place where you rehearse and refine your personal and professional learning experiments until you’re confident in your mastery of the learning skills and techniques you’ll need to accomplish your unique work and life goals.